Tax Return Tax Credits

 The Saver's Credit, formerly known as the Retirement Savings Contributions Credit, helps middle-income families to save for retirement (especially if they contribute to a retirement plan).

-For Tax Year 2021, the Saver's Credit allows taxpayers to reduce their income tax dollar-for-dollar by up to $1,000 ($2,000 for married filing jointly).
+For Tax Year 2022, the Saver's Credit allows taxpayers to reduce their income tax dollar-for-dollar by up to $1,000 ($2,000 for married filing jointly), unchanged from 2021.
 The exact amount of the credit depends on their income, filing status, and the total amount of their qualified contributions.

 Miscellaneous, Other Tax Credits

 Tax Credits for American Citizens Living, Working Abroad

 U.S. citizens and resident aliens from the United States working or living in a foreign country during the year are allowed the same tax credits as U.S. citizens and residents from the U.S. living in the United States.
 Check out our detailed summary on tax credits for Americans living or working abroad.

 Information on Tax Breaks and Savings

 - Qualify for tax deductions.